§ 4001 Definition of abandoned personal property.

 (4) Personal property of a person who dies intestate subject to subchapter I of Chapter 11 of Title 12;

 (5) Unclaimed property held by banking organizations as defined by subchapter II of Chapter 11 of Title 12; or

 (6) Any intangible personal property and the tangible evidence thereof under Chapter 11 of Title 12.

-Notwithstanding any other provision of the Delaware Code, including but not limited to § 1210 of Title 12, to the contrary, upon order of the court as provided in this chapter, any person who holds, stores, safekeeps or otherwise is left with possession of any abandoned personal property, including but not limited to automobiles, motorcycles, boats and furnishings, which has been abandoned by the owner as defined in § 4001 of this title, shall be vested with complete and absolute title to said abandoned personal property and shall have all right to sell, alienate, gift or otherwise dispose of the said abandoned personal property provided such transfer does not violate preliminary injunctions in effect pursuant to § 1509(a)(1) of Title 13.
+Notwithstanding any other provision of the Delaware Code to the contrary, including § 1157 of Title 12, upon order of the court as provided in this chapter, any person who holds, stores, safekeeps or otherwise is left with possession of any abandoned personal property, including automobiles, motorcycles, boats and furnishings, which has been abandoned by the owner as defined in § 4001 of this title, shall be vested with complete and absolute title to said abandoned personal property and shall have all right to sell, alienate, gift or otherwise dispose of the said abandoned personal property provided such transfer does not violate preliminary injunctions in effect pursuant to § 1509(a)(1) of Title 13.

 (a) Any person who holds, stores, safekeeps or otherwise is left with possession of any abandoned personal property may be vested with complete right and title to said abandoned personal property upon application to a court of competent jurisdiction.
 The petition filed pursuant to this subsection shall be executed under oath and penalty of perjury and shall include the following: